- Created on the 12 March, 2017.

 Interleukin 6 (IL-6) which can also be called by many other names including interferon-beta 2 gene (IFNB2), hybridoma growth factor (HGF) and hepatocyte stimulating factor (HSF) and B-cell stimulation factor-2 (BSF-2).
 IL-6 is a multi-functional protein that important functions in immune responses, host defence, hematopoiesis and acute phase reactions.
 The proteins which are derived from this gene are known to be responsible for mediating the plasma protein response to tissue injury (called the acute-phase response) and regulating the growth and differentiation of both T and B cells.
 It is not only involved in the hepatic acute phase response but is also responsible for lipoprotein lipase activity, hepatic triglyceride secretion and adipose tissue metabolism.
 The overproduction of interleukin 6 has been associated with a large spectrum of age-related conditions such as osteoporosis, arthritis, cardiovascular disease, certain cancers, type 2 diabetes, periodontal disease, functional decline and frailty.

-The minimum detection sensitivity level of interleukin-6 (IL-6) using this human interleukin-6 ELISA kit was approximately 0.3 pg/ml.
-The dynamic assay range for this kit is 4.69 – 300 pg/ml.
+The minimum detection sensitivity level of IL-6 using current human interleukin-6 ELISA kit was approximately 0.3 pg/ml.
+The dynamic range for this assay is 4.69 – 300 pg/ml.

 - Interleukin-6: A Critical Cytokine in Cancer Multidrug Resistance.
 Curr Pharm Des.
 (2016) 22 (5): 518-26.
 Review.
 Ghandadi M. and Sahebkar A.